A Wine Tour to the Prettiest Wineries near Barcelona

 - Everybody has seen the Sagrada Familia.
-But who has been to Barcelona and discovered a winery from the 10th century located in a medieval castle and making wine since 36 generations?!
-A wine tour will make your trip unique.
+But who has been to Barcelona and discovered a winery from the 10th century located in a medieval castle and making wine for 36 generations?!
+A wine tour from Barcelona will make your trip unique.

 - The guide of Wine Tourism Spain will give you first hand, insightful information about Catalan identity, history and winemaking.
 For me, a wine tour near Barcelona is more personal and participative than a mere sightseeing tour.